BerkayYildirimUA/DS_Project/README.md

 After bootstrap and discovery, the new node has to verify its local files (folder on the hard drive).
 The node will send over each file name to the naming server and the naming server will send back a destination node if the file has to be replicated.
 The replicated node is the first smaller hash ID node the n the file hash.

-So there are 3 nodes with teh fommowing hash ID: 1 5 7.
+So there are 3 nodes with the fommowing hash ID: 1 5 7.
 We have a file on node 1 with hash equal to 6.
 Then the new replication node will be node 5 because this is the 1 lesser then node based on the hash ID of the file.

 The naming server will respond to the original node where to transfer through.
 If a replication node receives the file, it adds a log to the file logging.